-In all the years, students achieved commendable results in the Numeracy, Spelling, and Reading aspects of the NAPLAN tests, with more attention needed in the area of Writing.
+In the Junior School Years 3 and 5, students achieved commendable results in the Numeracy, Spelling, Grammar, Punctuation and Writing aspects, with more attention needed in the area of Reading.
 Staff are constantly analysing the Smart Data package to identify specific areas of student weakness and develop effective teaching and learning strategies to improve student performance in this area.

-The College is justifiably proud of the outstanding achievements of all students in 2010.
+The College is justifiably proud of the outstanding achievements of all students in 2011.
 The parent and community bodies are to be thanked for their support and the students for their efforts.
 In particular, we thank the teachers for their efforts, which have been above and beyond professional requirements and clearly demonstrated their love for their students.
-We look forward to continued success in 2011, with God's blessings and continued community support.
+We look forward to continued success in 2012, with God's blessings and continued community support.

-Teacher Attendance and retention:
+Teacher Attendance and Retention:

-In Year 2010 the teacher attendance daily average was 93.4%.
-The retention rate was 97%.
+In 2011 the teacher attendance daily average was 94.79%.
+The retention rate was 89%.

-- 43 Full time teachers - 1 Part Time teachers
+37 Full time teachers

+2 Part Time teachers

 All teachers are encouraged to attend a variety of in-service training and all teachers attend at least two in-services yearly.
-Some attained a variety of sports coaching certificates.
+Some examples of inservices are listed below: